how to get rid of fungus gnats

 3. Repel and destroy larvae with organic Big Leaf Energy®.

-Step three includes giving your plants a generous soak of Big Leaf Energy® on the soil after watering.
-This amazing, organic product not only repels gnats but also kills flying gnats and their larvae, stopping their babies from feeding.
+Step three includes giving your plants a generous soak of Big Leaf Energy® on the soil with watering.
+This amazing, organic product not only repels gnats but also kills flying gnats and their larvae, stopping their babies from feeding and preventing further breeding.
 And as if that weren't enough, the compounds in Big Leaf Energy® will nourish and help improve your plant's growth.
 Talk about a double whammy!
-In the beginning phases of treating for gnats, you can spray the top soil every 3 days after the initial soak to make sure no gnats come back.

-Some of the ingredients in Big Leaf Energy® have been found to "increase nutrient uptake and plant biomass" (Gao, 2017)
+The ingredients in Big Leaf Energy® have been found to "increase nutrient uptake and plant biomass."
+Use just 1 mL of the emulsion per liter of water prevent gnat breeding in the soil of your plants.
+(Gao, 2017)

 4. Soil strategies